jgwhite/ember-time/README.md

 enough we’ll see 'Created a minute ago'.
 We should also see the console logging 'tick' every second and—all being well—when we navigate back to 'Home' we’ll see the console stops logging 'tick'.

----

-Hopefully this little example has demonstrated some of the tools Ember has to offer, and also how leads naturally towards modular and decoupled application architecture.